leap71/leap71.github.io/coding-for-engineers/13-computational-geometry-part1.md

 As a result, the reference frame encoded in `matrMoved` is offset by 50mm in X, compared to our world coordinates.

-We can test out what happens with our Vectors, my applying the matrix transformation to them.
+We can test out what happens with our vectors, my applying the matrix transformation to them.

 ```C#
 Matrix4x4 matMoved = Matrix4x4.CreateTranslation(new Vector3(50,0,0));